benwainwright/simpleFramework/pages/README.md

 will invoke `handlers/handlerName.js`.
 Everything after the handler name is ignored for routing, but will be parsed and placed into the 'environment' object (see below).

 ## Handler Format
-Handlers must follow one of two formats:
+Handlers must follow one of three formats:
 ### Template
 If you wish to use handlebars templates, you must export the `data()` function
 ```javascript